 - Mixed Metaphor: The second and third verses of "Run-Around" are constant strings of these.

-- Off to See the Wizard: Blues Traveler parodied this story in the video for "Runaround": The Dorothy stand-in and her buddies can't get into the club where the band is performing, and when they manage to sneak in backstage they discover that John Popper is in the Wizard role, performing offstage while a younger, slimmer performer lip-syncs to his work onstage.
+- Off to See the Wizard: Blues Traveler parodied this story in the video for "Run-Around": The Dorothy stand-in and her buddies can't get into the club where the band is performing, and when they manage to sneak in backstage they discover that the band are in the Wizard role, performing offstage while younger, slimmer performers mime playing to their work onstage.